Date of Current Revision: October 2014

 All faculty, staff, students, affiliates and visitors of James Madison University are responsible for abiding by all parking and traffic regulations.
 Any parking fines that are received as a result of non-compliance with JMU parking regulations must be resolved with Parking Services.

-Sanctions will be commensurate with the severity and/or frequency of the occurrence and may include termination of employment.
+Sanctions will be commensurate with the severity and/or frequency of the offenses and may include termination of employment.

 The authority to interpret this policy rests with the president and is generally delegated to the Associate Vice President for Business Services.